turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 }
 ```

-The return statement ends function execution and specifies a value to be returned to the function caller.
+<strong>The return statement ends function execution and specifies a value to be returned to the function caller. </strong>
 It looks like this:

 ```javascript
 return [[expression]]